 Level I Accreditation

-|Regular seminar registration - up to 15 days prior to event start date:||$200.00|
+|Regular seminar registration (up to 15 days prior to event start date):||$200.00|

-|Late seminar registration within 15 days from event date:||$350.00|
+|Late seminar registration (within 15 days of event date):||$350.00|

-|Home study course registration:||$200.00|
+|Home study/online registration:||$200.00|

 *Within six months from registration and payment, and upon written request, up to 50% of your registration fee may be refundable if you are unable to complete the course.
 All course requirements need to be completed within 18 months from the original date of registration/payment.
 Otherwise, a new registration with payment of applicable course fees must be submitted for re-registration.

 In order to register, please complete the registration form.

 If you have questions, please contact the Provider Education department at 303-318-8754 or firstname.lastname@example.org.